YASIRKAMDAR/dub-gist/README.md

 6) Use the url following url to run the application
 ` http://localhost:3000/ `

-## design and implementation decisions
+## Design and implementation decisions
 The application stack used is as follows
 1) NodeJs Express Backend for API Gateway and integration
 2) React application frontend (Creat react app) [Webpack, es6]